GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Don’t eat the paper.
+> 🥠 I see money in your future.
+It's not yours though.

 ### Where you can find me